TheHmm/livestream/front/USAGE.md

 - **footer**: the control area for the user. displays several different tabs that change per route.
 For example, a chat will be here in an event page but not on the home page.
 Important persistent tabs include:
   - **about**: an informative dialog about the organization and this website.
   - **accessibility**: the website's accessibility options, changes the behaviour and display of the entire website.
-  - **donate**: displays 3 different options to donate to the organization.

 Below are the different routes of the website and instructions on how to use each of them.